 To be eligible for the Medical Examiner’s Office Internship, you must:

-- Be currently enrolled at one of the program’s academic affiliates as a third- or fourth-year student in the criminology, criminal justice, forensic science, or natural science programs
+- Be currently enrolled at one of the program’s academic affiliates as a third- or fourth-year student in a criminology, criminal justice, forensic science, or natural science program

 - Have a minimum cumulative GPA of 3.0 on a 4.0 scale